DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 ### Meeting Volenta
 If she is still alive and the players haven’t encountered her yet in the other areas of [[#P11.
 Dungeons]], Volenta Popofsky is seated on the left throne on <span class="citation">K77.
 Observation Balcony (p.
 82)</span>, playing with a human skull held in her hand.
 (The skull belongs to Dezdrelda Konstaninova, Anton’s wife, who Volenta fed to the ghouls after her corpse was drained for blood in [[Arc O - Dinner with the Devil]].)

 Volenta greets the players with mild surprise and congratulates them on surviving the traps and foes elsewhere in the castle.
-If the players defeated her or otherwise foiled her plot in [[#Arc D - St. Andral’s Feast]], she informs them that she’s been relishing the opportunity for a rematch, and directs the **zombies** beneath the water to arise and attack.
+If the players defeated her or otherwise foiled her plot in [[Arc D - St. Andral's Feast]], she informs them that she’s been relishing the opportunity for a rematch, and directs the **zombies** beneath the water to arise and attack.

 > [!combat]- **Balancing the Torturer**
 > Due to the phase mechanic, this combat encounter is a series of two consecutive **mild** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 11% of their total maximum hit points and the second of which will consume approximately 6% of their total maximum hit points (for a total of 17% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows: